Causes include diabetes, amyloidosis, autoimmune disorders, cancer, excessive alcohol consumption, and certain drugs.

 Sometimes blood tests

 Doctors may suspect an autonomic disorder based on symptoms.
 A physical examination and certain tests Diagnosis The autonomic nervous system regulates certain body processes, such as blood pressure and the rate of breathing.
 This system works automatically (autonomously), without a person’s conscious... read more are done to check for signs of autonomic disorders and possible causes (such as diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more or amyloidosis Amyloidosis Amyloidosis is a rare disease in which abnormally folded proteins form amyloid fibrils that accumulate in various tissues and organs, sometimes leading to organ dysfunction, organ failure, and... read more ).
+Urination and thirst are... read more or amyloidosis Amyloidosis Amyloidosis is a rare disease in which abnormally folded proteins form into collections called amyloid fibrils that accumulate in various tissues and organs, sometimes leading to organ dysfunction... read more ).

 Blood tests are sometimes done to check for antibodies to acetylcholine receptors, which indicate an autoimmune reaction.
 About half of people with an autonomic neuropathy due to an autoimmune reaction have these antibodies.